 - The nearest supermarket is CKs at Newcastle Emlyn.

-- Coop has a small store in Newcastle Emlyn.
-There is also a good butchers, bakers, a deli, an organic shop and a health food shop in the town.
+- Coop has a store in Newcastle Emlyn.
+There is also a good butchers, a deli, an organic shop and a health food shop in the town.

 - Tescos have stores at Cardigan and Carmarthen, about 1/2 hour away in each direction.

-Tesco on-line and the local butcher, Dewi James (tel 01239 710519) will deliver to the mill & a fish van visits Godremamog Mill on Tuesdays but no other delivery facilities are available.
-Internet connection is available at the Villa.
+Tesco on-line, Asda and the local butcher, Dewi James (tel 01239 710519) will deliver to the mill & a fish van visits Godremamog Mill on Thursdays but no other delivery facilities are available.
+Internet connectivity is available at the mill.

 Arrival & Car Parking